U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 In other cases, wood is bought or cut in unusual units (for example, pickup-truck load, or trunk load).
 Finally, volume estimates are difficult to make when the wood is left in a pile instead of being stacked.
 Other factors that make it difficult to estimate the Btu value of the wood burned is that the amount of empty space between the stacked logs may vary from 12 to 40 percent of the volume.
 Moisture content may vary from 20 percent in dried wood to 50 percent in green wood.
 (Moisture reduces the useful Btu output because energy is used in driving off the moisture).
 Finally, some tree species contain twice the Btu content of species with the lowest Btu value.
 Generally, hard woods have greater Btu value than soft woods.
 Wood is converted to Btu at the rate of 20 million Btu per cord, which is a rough average that takes all these factors into account.
 Also see Btu conversion factors.

-Working (top storage) gas: The volume of gas in the reservoir that is in addition to the cushion or base gas.
+Working gas: The quantity of natural gas in the reservoir that is in addition to the cushion or base gas.
 It may or may not be completely withdrawn during any particular withdrawal season.
 Conditions permitting, the total working capacity could be used more than once during any season.
+Volumes of working gas are reported in thousand cubic feet at standard temperature and pressure.

 Working interest: An interest in a mineral property that entitles the owner of that interest to all of share of the mineral production from the property, usually subject to a royalty.
 A working interest permits the owner to explore, develop, and operate the property.
 The working-interest owner bears the costs of exploration, development, and operation of the property and, in return, is entitled to a share of the mineral production from the property or to a share of the proceeds there from.
 It may be assigned to another party in whole or in part, or it may be divided into other special property interests.